karthikgenius/Jell/README.md

-I would always be thankful for my sources of references: ( A BIG SPECIAL THANKS TO 'BUCKYROBERTS') https://github.com/buckyroberts/ https://docs.python.org/3/library/subprocess.html https://unix.stackexchange.com/questions/238180/execute-shell-commands-in-python https://www.pythonforbeginners.com/os/subprocess-for-system-administrators
+I would always be thankful for my sources of references: ( A BIG SPECIAL THANKS TO 'BUCKYROBERTS') https://github.com/buckyroberts/

+https://docs.python.org/3/library/subprocess.html
+https://unix.stackexchange.com/questions/238180/execute-shell-commands-in-python
+https://www.pythonforbeginners.com/os/subprocess-for-system-administrators

-the references i gave above are the things that helped me out.
+The references i gave above are the things that helped me out.
 Thank You!